 When adding a built-in context variable to an existing context group, make sure that the variable does not already exist in the context group.

-In this example, add the built-in context variable password to a new context group named DB_login.
+In this example, add the context variable password defined in a Job to a new context group named DB_login.

 The context variable is added to the Repository context group of your choice, along with the defined built-in contexts, and it appears as a Repository-stored context variable in the Contexts tab view.

 When creating or editing a metadata connection (through a File or DB metadata wizard), you have the possibility to save the connection parameters as context variables in a newly created context group under the Contexts node of the Repository.
 To do so, complete your connection details and click the Export as context button in the second step of the wizard.